NoamCohen48/Cloud-Service/README.md

 # Cloud-Service
 Implementation of a cloud backup system.
-The project includes client and server-side program, the client monitors a chosen folder for changes, and back up its content to a server running the server-side program which manages the backup system.
+The project includes client and server-side program, the client monitors a chosen folder for changes, and backs up it's content to a server running the server-side program which manages the backup system.
 The file is transferred over TCP and uses a custom communication protocol.
 This project is part of Introduction to communication course.

 ### Features
 - Monitor for changes in folder and sub-folder such as create, delete, and modify a file and folder.